-This one-and-one-half-story, brick house features a T-shaped footprint with historically stuccoed walls and an intersecting gable roof.
+This one-and-one-half-story, brick house features a rectangular footprint with historically stuccoed walls and a front-gabled roof.
 The building's simple massing and lack of ornamentation reflect a vernacular design not easily categorized into any of the era's architectural styles.
 The house rests on a stucco-clad stone foundation and a stucco-clad brick chimney pierces the asphalt shingle roof toward the rear of the ridge.
 Stucco covers both the load bearing brick first story and the gable walls of the wood-framed second story.
 Asymmetrically arranged fenestration render every elevation unique.
-Nonhistoric metal doors and one-over-one double-paned wood units occupy the original door and window openings, all of which retain the original rough-cut sandstone sills and lintels, which have since been painted.
+Nonhistoric metal doors and one-over-one double-paned wood units occupy the original door and window openings, all of which retain simple wood-framed surrounds.
 The one-over-one double-paned wood windows reflect the historic units they replaced in approximately 2010.

 A small, gabled entrance porch is centered on the north elevation and is accessed from the north via four concrete steps flanked by nonhistoric, metal handrails installed on both sides in approximately 2005.
 The porch is open to the north, east, and west.
 Decorative turned posts support the porch roof at the front and similarly detailed half-width posts are engaged at the facade wall.
-A wood railing with flat, rectangular balusters runs the length of the west and east side openings.
-Above a modest frieze board, the porch's gable has stucco cladding.
-The shallow, open eaves and enclosed rafters of the porch mimic the eaves treatment of the building's principle roof.
+A wood railing with flat, square balusters runs the length of the west and east side openings.
+The porch's gable has stucco cladding and it's shallow, open eaves and enclosed rafters mimic the eaves treatment of the building's principle roof.

 A plate glass picture window with a plate glass transom is located immediately east of the porch while a single window flanks the porch on the west.
-A simple frieze board spans the width of the façade over the first story, above which the gable wall plane flares outward slightly to meet the first story wall below.
-A single window is centered in the slightly-recessed gable wall.
+A simple frieze board spans the width of the façade over the first story and is punctuated by a single window centered in the gable wall.